cacophony-wj/LeS/README.md

 _Silent Horizons_ was causing flicker for me.
 I think it needs an update, but you could always try it.
 I prefer it far more then _Re-Engaged._

-_Hardlandson's_ is a great second choice with fantastic interiors and atmospheric fogs.
+_Hardlandson's_ is a great third choice with fantastic interiors and atmospheric fogs.
 Personally I think the exteriors are a little too washed out.

 _PI-CHO_ looks great for character close-ups and resembles Silent Horizons for everything else, but the specular map for wet effects is a bit too bright for me.